samparkewolfe/Sound_Control/README.md

 * The CBMicroBit allows Micro:Bit Bluetooth communication on MacOS (currently there is no such capability on Windows).

 * In order to use the CBMicrobit.exe with Sound Control as sources (i.e. in the Max/MSP environment) instead of as a Standalone, CBMicrobit.exe must be at the directory /Library/Application Support/Sound_Control/CBMicroBit.
 The .pkg downloader puts it there for you.
+* See "MacOS Package Creation" instructions in this file for how to create the .pkg

 #### Micro:Bit .hex files
 * In order to use the Micro:Bit, you must first flash it with a .hex file.
 A range of .hex files are located inside "resources/MB Hex Files"